Balancing down under

 Yes - Scarab did it!

-And - the plant increases it's capacity during peaks, which gives the bacteria more time (retention period) to biologically process the water, during the early morning rush.
+And - the plant actually increases it's capacity during peaks, which gives the bacteria more time (retention period) to biologically process the water, during the early morning rush.
 We suggested that the Scarab system's appetite got bigger during the busy periods.